kastaniotis/Iconic.Transliterator/README.md

 media.
 What is usually known as Greeklish.
 I don't speak German, so I can't verify the functionality or completeness of the class.
 I just used it as an example to test Dual letters.
 **Please help if you see something wrong**.
 The Slug is a pseudo language that defines the replacement rules to produce proper slugs.
-It currently eliminates multiple spaces and replaces them with dashes, and converts everything to lower case.
+It currently eliminates multiple spaces, replaces them with dashes, and converts everything to lower case.

 ## TODO:

-- Add tests
 - Add functionality to allow more complex conversions like markdown to html